molybdenum-99/whatis/README.md

 ```
 ## Applications

-The gem is intended to be a simpel tool for entities resolution/normalization.
+The gem is intended to be a simple tool for entities resolution/normalization.
 Possible usages:

 * You have a lot of user-entered answers to "What city are you from".
 Through `WhatIs.these` it is
   pretty easy to resolve them to "canonical" city name (e.g. "Warsaw", "Warszawa", "Warsaw, Poland" =>